11 Mar How To Find Your FTP Hostname, Username and Password?

 Using FTP can simplify the process of updating files or uploading new media.
-You can also achieve the similar work process by using the Cpanel in your hosting account.
-The only downside is that it is a long process and is doesn’t support drag and drop facility.
+You can also achieve a similar work process by using the Cpanel in your hosting account.
+The only downside is that it is a long process, and it doesn’t support drag and drop facilities.

 Without much delay, let’s get started with the process of finding the information and credentials.